GNSS jamming: Countering

 GPS jamming is seen as not as insidious as GPS spoofing, which is more difficult to detect.
 Jamming has been encountered on long-haul flights (particularly to Russia) in the form of flickering readings.
 Airline pilots are able to work around it using other navigation methods, following various checklists.

+Most GNSS services operate on multiple frequency bands, such as GPS's L1, L2 and L5.
+If a jammer only operates on one or two of these bands, a multi-band receiver can use the GNSS service without issue using the unjammed band(s).

+A horizon-blocking antenna can be used to only receive GNSS signals from overhead (greater than 20-30° elevation), reducing the amount of ground-based jamming signal received.
+More sophisticated controlled reception pattern antennas can adaptively reshape their receptive fields, allowing them to focus their reception on or "tune out" certain directions.
+Narrowband jammers can be defeated using digital filtering.